Constructing high-fidelity halo merger trees in AbacusSummit: Introduction

-In addition to acting as the building blocks for galaxy formation models, halo merger trees can be used as useful diagnostic tools for assessing the fidelity of the halo population itself.
-At some level, any halo finder has to ultimately resort to making a series of choices when defining the existence and extent of haloes.
+Given these uncertainties, halo merger trees may then also be used as useful diagnostic tools for assessing the fidelity of the halo population itself.
 The dynamical history of these objects introduces further complications as they may `split', fly-by one another, merge partially, or simply flicker above and below the mass threshold for recording a halo.
 Each of these processes can significantly alter the mass associated with the halo over time.
 This is particularly significant for applications that use the properties of haloes to build mock galaxy catalogues.
 A prominent example is that of the Halo Occupation Distribution \citep[HOD, e.g.][]{Peacock2000,Benson2000,Berlind2002,Zheng2005}, in which the probability that a halo contains a certain population of galaxies is dependent on properties like its mass or maximum circular velocity.
 The dynamical histories of haloes may be stochastic enough to make their final mass very different from the mass they would have had when a galaxy in the real Universe would have formed in them, in which case a model like the HOD may result in a biased mock galaxy population.
 In this regard, a working definition of a ``well-defined halo'' may simply be a persistent entity -- i.e., that which can be {\it cleanly} associated from one timestep of the simulation to the next.
 By traversing the merger trees of individual haloes, one can then flag and remove objects that fail to pass this persistence test in post-processing.